 About the board

-The Hackney Schools Group Board plays an important role in the strategic direction for Hackney education.
+The Hackney Schools Group Board (HSGB) plays an important role in the strategic direction for Hackney education.
 We want to see the Hackney family of schools continue to work together, developing the best possible provision for all our children and young people.

 The board brings together representatives from schools across the borough, as well as independent experts, to provide a long term steer to system and school improvement in Hackney.

 It acts as an advisory board to the Director of Education, involving a broad range of voices and opinions in shaping improvement in education.
 It will involve headteachers in steering local policy; it will facilitate schools and professionals working closely together to share and grow expertise.

 Members of the board